 It seems that a lot of us are facing some degree of stress or anxiety, whether it is due to the recent elections, the upcoming holidays or just our day-to-day stressors.
-To build on Michelle Mendoza’s blog on stress reduction, I would like to discuss just how stress and anxiety effects blood glucose (BG) levels and some additional ways to help manage these two very real health issues.
+I would like to discuss just how stress and anxiety affects blood glucose (BG) levels and some additional ways to help manage these two very real health issues.

 People tend to view stress in one of two ways; in a positive, motivating way, or a negative, anxiety producing way.
 Of course, this can change with the situation.
 I am a glass half full kind of person, so I typically look at stress as a motivator to push me to get something done.
 I may feel pressured, but I’m excited to complete the project.
 Now, on the other hand, if one of my family members is ill, I may react differently.
 While moving toward getting them treated and well, I am worried and stressed in a negative way and my body is reacting negatively as well.
 That’s an example of how different kinds of stress impact me.
 Now think about how you may handle stress in general and in specific situations.

 I have an anecdotal story from years ago I can use to illustrate how stress affects BG levels.
 I was working with a 21 year old patient with Type 1 who was wearing a 3-day continuous glucose monitor (for diagnostic reasons) that graphed the effects of stress perfectly.
 When we uploaded her data, there was a sharp spike from 100mg/dL to 400mg/dL for a one-hour period.
 She had journaled at that precise time, “fight with friend on phone for one hour”.
 She was flabbergasted at the direct effect of stress on her BG level.